kennycason/kengine/DOCUMENTATION.md

 }
 ```

+### Functional Hooks

+Inspired from React Hooks

 #### useState

 useState is a utility for managing state in your Kengine applications.
 It allows you to track and update values while notifying any subscribed listeners about changes.
-This state management mechanism is designed for lightweight use cases and integrates seamlessly with the Context system for broader application state management.
+This state management mechanism is designed for lightweight use cases and integrates seamlessly with the Context system for broader application state
+management.

 Creating and Using a State Variable